Richard Lapchick: Academic career

 Lapchick received a doctorate in international history from the Graduate School of International Studies (now the Josef Korbel School of International Studies) at the University of Denver.

 Lapchick was an associate professor of political science at Virginia Wesleyan College from 1970 to 1978 and a senior liaison officer at the United Nations between 1978 and 1984.
 He then served as director at Northeastern University's Center for the Study of Sport in Society for 17 years.

 Lapchick accepted the endowed chair of the DeVos Sport Business Management Program at the University of Central Florida's College of Business Administration in 2001.
 In 2009 it was named the #1 MBA program in the nation for volunteer service.
 In 2015, Sport Business International named DeVos as one of the top three graduate sports business programs in the United States as well as one of the top five graduate sports business management programs internationally.
 During his time at DeVos, Lapchick was named as "One of the 100 Most Powerful People in Sport".

 Lapchick retired from the University of Central Florida in August 2023.While at the University of Central Florida, he remained President of the National Consortium for Academics and Sports (NCAS) and has established The Institute for Diversity and Ethics in Sport (TIDES) which serves as a comprehensive resource for issues related to gender and race in amateur, collegiate and professional sports.
 He is the author of the Racial and Gender Report Card (RGRC) published by TIDES.

 In December 2006, Lapchick, his wife Ann, daughter Emily, and a group of DeVos students formed the Hope for Stanley Foundation (HFS), which has worked to help rebuild New Orleans.
 HFS has also worked with tornado victims in Tuscaloosa, AL, in New York with the victims of Hurricane Sandy, and in Baton Rouge, LA with victims of the flooding that impacted the community in August 2016.
-From the first visit until tne outbrak of Covid, the group spent 58 weeks in New Orleans and worked on 155 homes.
+From the first visit until the outbreak of Covid, the group spent 58 weeks in New Orleans and worked on 155 homes.